Stuycs-K/final-project-4-xia-jaco-xu-ray/WORKLOG.md

 ### 6/3/24
 Classwork: Began adding new subclass of BoardSpace: Community Chests (abbrev.
 Chest), which randomly pays/deducts money to/from players' balances.
 Homework: Finished adding community chest spaces to game, added functionality, tested.

+### 6/5/24
+Classwork: Began adding advance to go chest card, tested with different methods to check that the card works as intended.

+### 6/6/24
+Homework: Updated chest cards (go to go, opera night).